SamuelBertman/SDRP/report/degradation-mechanisms.md

 creep (permanent deformation, it is deformed, it is a set change)

-relevant equations for tracking state variables in the simulation chain scission: dt / dϕ​ = −kUV​ϕ ϕ = fraction of polymer chains still intact 1 = all intact, 0 = all broken, 0.75 = 75% intact (this is our chain scission value) kUV​ = rate constant for UV-induced chain scission d (extremely small changes of ...)
+relevant equations for tracking state variables in the simulation chain scission for only UV: dϕ​ / dt = −kUV​ϕ ϕ = fraction of polymer chains still intact 1 = all intact, 0 = all broken, 0.75 = 75% intact (this is our chain scission value) kUV​ = rate constant for UV-induced chain scission d (extremely small changes of ...)

+chain scission for only stress: dϕstress / dt = −kstressϕ kstress​ = Aexp(−(Eeff / RT)
+Eeff ​= E0 ​− ΔEstress​
+E0 = baseline activation energy for chain rupture

 effective activation energy:
 k = Aexp(−(Eeff​​ / RT))